Some engineering slang words and expressions are downright funny. While others you need to know to work in the engineering profession.

-“FAT testing solutions ensure clients get a finished product they’ll love.”
+“FAT testing solutions ensure clients receive a finished product they’ll love.”

-Female connector: a connector attached to a wire, cable, or any piece of hardware.
-It has one or more recessed holes.
-This allows a connector with a plug or extended part, a male connector, to be inserted in snugly.
+Female connector: a connector attached to a wire, cable, or any piece of hardware with one or more recessed holes.
+This allows a connector with a plug or extended part, a male connector, to insert in.

-“Be sure you order both the male and female connectors, so the parts can be connected properly.”
+“Be sure you order both the male and female connectors, so the parts can properly connect.”

 “Please have the contractor field verify no conduits exist underground before excavation begins.”

-File 13: throw something away.
-To rephrase it, file 13 is a euphemism for the trash bin.
+File 13: throw something away, as file 13 is a euphemism for the trash bin.